cheng-kang/DBpedia-Property-Plus/README.md

 ## More thoughts on this project

-This is my MSc. summer project, and I might just stop here (or not).

 The project itself does not involve anything sophistecated.
 It basically just combines multiple brilliant APIs and generates very simple content suggestions.

 However, I do think there is value in this project.

 1. With the help of it, you can get some useful information in a relative simple way.
 2. The original idea of this project was using Open Data to support user writing.
 It, to some extent, has acompolished this purpose.
 What's interesting is that in return it helps to create more formated truthful data with the Custom Recipe function.
-With little modification of the source code, an API could be created to "replace" the DBpedia API.
+With little modification of the source code, an API could be created as a supplement of the DBpedia API.
 This API would be able to not only return what's in DBpedia, but also other userful information spotted or calculated from the existing data by its users.
 As you can see in the 4th screenshot, 48 properties and **3 custom recipes** were found.
 If a shared database could be set up in the cloud, and functions like "upload local recipes to cloud" and "download recipes from cloud" be added to the application, then this application will be much more powerful, and of course useful.

-Hope you like it.
+**What this project does now is extracting data from the Semantic Web.
+I hope, in the next stage, it will be able to contribute to the Semantic Web with the data it gathers from users.**

 ## Many thanks to